wangjinzhulala/North_China_Plain_GEE_Organized/README.md

  We used the sklearn.model_selection.GridSearchCV module to test the impacts of tree number on accuracy.
 We found no accuracy gains were achieved with more than 100 trees.
 Thus we set the tree number to 100.
 We also investigated control sample sizes from 0.5% to 99% of the sample and computed the corresponding accuracy.
 We found that ~50% of the control samples were sufficient to high accuracy.
 In this study, 75% of the control samples were used for built-up land mapping, among which 70% were used to train the RF classifier.
 As a result, 52.5% (75% × 70%) of control samples were used to train the RF classifier, which was sufficient for stable classification.

+The below two figures demonstrate the incorporation of Fourier input-bands improved the classification a lot.
 <p align="center">
 <img src="https://github.com/wangjinzhulala/North_China_Plain_GEE_Organized/blob/master/Process_4_Making_standard_figs_use_R/Section_1_6_2_plt_inbands_acc_ribbon.svg"  width="800"/>
 </p>